barriquello/wsnet_ec/README.md

 4 -  The project is provided as an Eclipse workspace.
 To use it, clone the project and, when Eclipse starts, point it to project's workspace.

+5 -  Import the projects into Eclipse, menu File --> Import --> Existing Projects into Workspace.
+Click Browse..., select project folder (wsnet_ec or any model inside the folder models), click OK and Finish.

 Organizaton: